 Net Zero Watch, which monitors the implications of what it fears are expensive and poorly considered climate change policies, said the change will increase Britain’s dependency on food imports.
 Dr John Constable, Net Zero Watch’s director of energy, said: “Farmland is already a renewable energy producer, making food from sunlight.
 Sacrificing that national asset to produce low quality electrical energy from solar photovoltaic panels is foolish in itself and will have deep and troubling long-term implications for British food security.”
 Net Zero Watch said planning guidance should be revised to “protect the national interest” by changing the existing presumption of favour of solar development to one against, forcing developers to prove the case for proposals on their own merits.

-Imagine solar panels mounted up to 3.5m high spread across 2,175 acres of open countryside adjacent to many local villages, and less than 1 mile from Stamford.
+Imagine solar panels mounted up to 3.3m high spread across 2,238 acre site of open countryside adjacent to many local villages, and less than 1 mile from Stamford.
 There will also be 2m high security fencing, CCTV and security lighting to 3.5m around the solar panel fields.
-Added to that will be inverters, transformers and battery storage dotted across the site in large unsightly containers.
+Added to that will be inverters and transformers dotted across the site in large unsightly containers emitting significant and constant noise.
+Given the unsightly nature of this industrial landscape and minimum noise requirements, Mallard Pass has had to take appropriate mitigation measures.
+Many of the so-called screening enhancements will take up to 15 years and beyond to provide a decent level of screening, but this misses the point as the character and beauty of much of this countryside is the long lightly undulating vista.

-Solar panels up to 3.5m high across 2,175 acres of open countryside.
+Solar panels up to 3.3m high across 2,238 acre site of open countryside.

 Loss of social amenity

 If you enjoy walking, cycling, riding or driving through the countryside, and experiencing the health and well-being that brings to us (something that has proved to be so important during Covid) , then imagine the impact of being surrounded on public rights of way and quiet country roads by solar panels and associated equipment in storage containers.
-Public rights of way may be moved or closed during the construction phase.
+Whilst Mallard Pass is planning on offering some 2.9 miles of permissive routes in 3 different locations, this in no way compensates for the negative experience of walking alongside what is effectively an industrial plant.
+Note public rights of way are likely be moved or closed during the 2 year construction phase, which could have a significant impact on all users.

 Public rights of way may be moved or closed during the construction phase.